Telehealth Apps for Neurology

 - Consulting with other doctors.

-Based on ScienceSoft’s 17-year experience in healthcare IT, our experts outlined the key teleneurology software functionality requested by our customers.
+Based on ScienceSoft’s 18-year experience in healthcare IT, our experts outlined the key teleneurology software functionality requested by our customers.

 Online consultations and therapeutic sessions

-- Recording of an online appointment available to a neurologist and a patient.
+- Appointment recordings available to a neurologist and a patient.

-- Instant doctor-patient text messaging (e.g., to advise on medication side effects, new disease symptoms alleviation, swelling of incisions).
+- Instant doctor-patient text messaging (e.g., to advise on medication side effects, symptoms alleviation), file sharing (e.g., photos of incisions, MRI scans).

 - Real-time rehabilitation sessions with a neurologist, occupational therapist, etc.